ctrl-plus-w/express-sequelize-typescript-template/README.md

 - The `init` exported function which should run the `Model.init()` function with the models attributes, the sequelize instance, the databse table name and the model table name.
 - The optional `associate` exported function which define the relations between models.

 The project includes a snippet that you can call with the `Sequelize Model`, `sequelize-model` and `sm` keywors.
 You only needs to enter the model name as lowercase and it fill the model template.
+Others models are available for declaring associations between models.
+You can check the `.vscode/model.code-snippets` file.